Piotr Gontarczyk: Career

-In 2012 he criticized the Polish Foreign Ministry's recommendation of a book—Inferno of Choices: Poles and the Holocaust, about Polish antisemitism—as an act of incompetence which may tarnish Poland's reputation.
+In 2012 he criticized the Polish Foreign Ministry's recommendation of the book, Inferno of Choices: Poles and the Holocaust, about Polish antisemitism as an act of incompetence which may tarnish Poland's reputation.
+He was later accused of smearing the work of the same editors when disussing their later book Night Without End.

 He has published articles in such scholarly publications as Zeszyty Historyczne, Arcana, Glaukopis, Dzieje Najnowsze, Zeszyty Historyczne WiN, Biuletyn Kwartalny Radomskiego Towarzystwa Naukowego, Biuletyn Instytutu Pamięci Narodowej, and Aparat Represji w Polsce Ludowej 1944–1989.
 He has also been published in many newspapers such as Życie, Rzeczpospolita, Gazeta Polska, Nasz Dziennik, Polityka, Gazeta Wyborcza, Uważam Rze, Do Rzeczy, Więź, Najwyższy Czas!, Tygodnik Solidarność, Ozon, Wprost, and Życie Warszawy.

 Przytyk pogrom

 In 2000, Gontarczyk published a book about the Przytyk pogrom: Pogrom?
 Zajścia polsko-żydowskie w Przytyku 9 marca 1936 r.
 Mity, fakty, dokumenty (Pogrom?
 The Polish-Jewish Events at Przytyk on 9 March 1936: Myths, Facts, Documents).
 Jerzy Tomaszewski, praises Gontarczyk for efforts aiming at describing in details the events, and his critical approach to press reports, but criticizes him for restricting sourcing to almost exclusively on Polish legal and administrative documentation, seeing Polish, Jewish and American publications as being based almost exclusively on the prewar Jewish press and on books published in the communist period.
 According to Tomaszewski, this rejection was irrational and wrong, narrowing the scope of information on the subject.